amerbarnawi/Using-APIs-Project/README.md

 ## Advice to use this app

-The best browser to use is ( Chrome ).
+1. The best browser to use is ( Chrome ).
+2. Clone the repository to your computer.